afitz/golua/README.md

 ODDS AND ENDS
 ---------------------

-* If you want to build against lua5.2 or lua5.3 use the build tags lua52 or lua53
+* If you want to build against lua5.2, lua5.3, or lua5.4 use the build tags lua52, lua53, or lua54 respectively.
 * Compiling from source yields only a static link library (liblua.a), you can either produce the dynamic link library on your own or use the `luaa` build tag.

 LUAJIT